Oscaner/flask-restx-boilerplate/README.md

 Commands:
-  db      Perform database migrations. routes  Show the routes for the app. run     Run a development server. shell   Run a shell in the app context. test    Run unit tests
+  db      Perform database migrations. routes  Show the routes for the app. run     Run a local server. shell   Run a shell in the app context. test    Run unit tests
 ```